semanticdata/mabuya/README.md

 Source code is available under [MIT](LICENSE).

+[^1]: *Mabuya hispaniolae*'s conservation status is *Critically endangered, possibly extinct*.
-[^1]: For a good user experience, aim for an LCP of 1.2 seconds or less.
+[^2]: For a good user experience, aim for an LCP of 1.2 seconds or less.
-[^2]: For a good user experience, aim for a TBT of 150 milliseconds or less.
+[^3]: For a good user experience, aim for a TBT of 150 milliseconds or less.
-[^3]: For a good user experience, aim for a CLS score of 0.1 or less.
+[^4]: For a good user experience, aim for a CLS score of 0.1 or less.